-The Great Hall, Library of Congress – location for the upcoming America 250 Gala.
+The Great Hall, Library of Congress –

-Washington, D.C. – The Hungarian American Coalition (Coalition) is proud to announce the America 250 Gala, a celebration of the semiquincentennial of America.
+Washington, D.C. – The Hungarian American Coalition (Coalition) is proud to announce the USA 250 Gala, a celebration of the semiquincentennial of America.
 The Gala will take place on April 27, 2026, at the Library of Congress in Washington, D.C., and will focus on significant contributions made by Hungarian Americans.
 This historic event is organized in partnership with the American Hungarian Foundation and the Tulipan Foundation.

 The Gala will be co-chaired by The Honorable George E. Pataki, former Governor of New York and Dr. Katrina Lantos Swett, President, Lantos Foundation for Human Rights and Justice.
 The Gala will recognize outstanding Hungarian American achievements, including Dr. Charles Simonyi, high-tech pioneer, philanthropist, and space traveler and Dr. Katalin Karikó, Nobel Laureate, among others.